Valles Mines, Missouri, U S A

 With galena nuggets you could melt down your pocket change to make rifle balls.
 Valles Mines lead was so pure that its only impurity was silver.
 Our lead was shipped back East and, as of the Declaration of Independence, smuggled back, to Boston, New York and Philadelphia for the Revolutionary War and our Continental Army.

 To see back through Time to an everyday event for colonial riflemen and women, watch the scene in the movie The Patriot where Mel Gibson melts down his son's lead toy soldiers, pouring the molten lead into a handheld bullet mold, a common household tool in those days.
 Valles Mines' galena nuggets melted exactly like that.
-Battle scenes in that time period documented how they battled at that time, just like in the French and Indian War that raged just before our American Revolution, where Mel Gibson's character had become so famous.
-When George Washington ordered the cannons from Fort Ticonderoga be hauled 300 miles to save the Continental Army, they had been left there at the Fort after the French and Indian War.
+Battle scenes in that time period documented how they battled at that time, just like in the French and Indian War (1754-63) that raged just before our American Revolution, where Mel Gibson's character had become so famous.

-Just a few years before, when Francois Valle sent his sons and Ste Genevieve's militia, all French loyalists, and a ton of cannon balls and rifle balls, all made of of Valles Mines' lead They fought off, as only 300 men, a British war party of 1000 Iroquois Indians raiding nearby Fort San Carlos, they saved that Spanish outpost forever -- which you may know now as St Louis, Missouri.
+In 1780, Francois Valle, Commandant of the French Fort at Ste.
+Genevieve, sent his sons and militia, and a ton of cannon balls and musket balls, all made of Valles Mines' lead, to fight off, with only 300 men, a British war party of 1000 mercenary Iroquois Indians who came there to raid the Spanish Fort San Carlos.
+That Spanish outpost was saved and later became what you call now St Louis, Missouri.